-The new dorm is impressive.
+The new residence hall is impressive.
 They are waiting to decide on a name until it is nearer to completion.

-As mentioned, once the new dorm is complete, the existing dorms will be closed one-at-a-time, in succession, as they are renovated.
+As mentioned, once the new residence hall is complete, the existing residence halls will be closed one-at-a-time, in succession, as they are renovated.
 Kendall is a priority that is next on the list.
 We want to stay competitive, and improving Kendall is a necessity.
 Also, the new boathouse will contribute to this cause.

 There are several hundred pages already written as the college prepares for the visit.